 Conduct Training and Execute Policies

 Becoming a business associate will change the way your company runs on a fundamental level.
 You’ll be developing and implementing new policies.
 This will have a big impact on your employees, their work areas, and even how they access and use social media while at work.
+Business associates of healthcare organizations have to meet the requirements laid out by the HIPAA and take the necessary steps to ensure hipaa compliance.

+You can’t assign one department or a set of employees on compliance.
+It has to be followed by all the workers.
+Even guests to your office have to follow specific policies to ensure compliance.
 As with any new policies or company changes, your workforce will require training.
 You can design your training program that fits your company’s culture.
 You can also look to an outside vendor to conduct HIPAA training for business associates.

 Verify the Need for a Business Associate Agreement

 The HIPAA Act is one of the most extensive and challenging pieces of legislation ever drafted.
-The sheer magnitude of information can easily confuse healthcare providers and business associates on what is required and what’s not.
+The sheer magnitude of information can easily confuse healthcare providers and business associates on what is required and what is not.
+The Business Associate Agreement (BAA) is one element that confuses.
+The BAA is a contract that details a vendor’s liability.
+However, not every company that provides a service needs to sign this contract.

 The HIPAA states that you’re not a business associate if your company doesn’t provide services that “create, receive, maintain, or transmit PHI.”
 In this case, you don’t need to sign a BAA to work with a healthcare organization.
+If you are a business associate and need to sign the agreement, know that you have a lot of room to negotiate concerns regarding audit rights, indemnity, and reporting.